-After a car accident, clients have many questions.
+Clients have many questions after their car accident.
 Getting answers to these questions is extremely important and should be easy to obtain.
 The more you know and understand your legal rights after a car accident, the better decisions you will make for yourself going forward.
-You have been injured once, we don't want to see you, or anyone makes a bad situation worse by making a wrong decision.
-Car accidents, regardless of how serious, are scary events.
+You have been injured once, we don't want to see you or anyone make a bad situation worse by making a wrong decision.
+Motor vehicle accidents, regardless of how serious, are scary events.
 The experience of the collision can be terrifying regardless of whether you've been in a fender bender or major wreck.
-In addition to the trauma and injuries, you sustained you now have to deal with your physical recovery and taking care of your legal rights.
+In addition to the trauma and injuries you sustained, you now have to deal with your physical recovery and take care of your legal rights.

-The Short Answer: Not Before Talking To A Lawyer
+The Short Answer: Not Before Talking To An Accident or Injury Lawyer

-You most likely will get contacted by your insurance company and possibly the insurance company for the at fault driver soon after your accident.
+You most likely will get contacted by your insurance company and possibly the insurance company for the at-fault driver soon after your accident.
 It's natural to want to be helpful and to talk to these insurance adjusters.
 But I can't stress enough how careful you must be in dealing with the insurance companies.
-There are many good people who work for the insurance companies, but you must remember they are not your friend and they are not in the business of making it easy for someone to collect money.
-My advice to clients is to only speak to the insurance company adjustor about property damage issue.
+Many good people work for the insurance companies, but you must remember they are not your friend and they are not in the business of making it easy for someone to collect money.
+My advice to clients is to only speak to the insurance company adjustor about property damage issues.
 Issues relating ONLY to getting your car fixed or paid for in cases where your car is a total loss.
 When and if the conversation turns to your injuries or how the accident happened, you must be much more careful.

 - Speak freely about damage issues to your car.

-- Speak to a lawyer BEFORE talking to them about how the accident happened or your injuries.
+- Speak to a car accident lawyer BEFORE talking to them about how the accident happened or your injuries.

 - ALWAYS get a lawyer if a statement or Examination Under Oath is requested.

-- Always speak to a lawyer BEFORE talking to the at fault driver’s insurance company.
+- Always speak to a car accident lawyer BEFORE talking to the at-fault driver’s insurance company.

 - ALWAYS get a lawyer if a statement is requested.